 This project will provide your school or youth group with two primary resources:

 - A video that shares the story of refugees whose lives are being changed through POBLO.

 - A mini social studies curriculum that provides information on refugees and discusses what the Bible says about refugees, as well as how Christians should respond to refugees.

 More Than a Backpack is a project developed by POBLO International that is aimed at educating students in the U.S. about what it’s like to be a refugee child from another place in the world.
 It will develop greater understanding of what life is like in countries like Bangladesh, Iraq, and Pakistan, as well as what it is like to leave your home and move to a new country because of political or religious persecution or war and violence.
 We hope that by sharing this information with students and telling the story of some of the refugee children that POBLO has assisted, they will develop greater awareness, empathy, and compassion for refugees.
 The More than a Backpack project provides your school or youth group with an exciting opportunity to learn about a topic that is particularly relevant and timely given the current global refugee crisis.
 The Bible is full of stories about refugees, and Jesus Himself was a refugee for a time, so this is an issue that we, as Christians, should care deeply about.

 “Posterity will serve him; future generations will be told about the Lord.” -Psalm 22:30

-Who We Are POBLO International is a Christian organization working to transform the way missions is approached in the United States by responding to the changing demographics that have brought the mission field to our own front yard.
+Who We Are POBLO International is a Christian organization volunteering and working to transform the way missions are approached in the United States by responding to the changing demographics that have brought the mission field to our own front yard.
 We serve immigrants and refugees.
 We train and educate churches on how to engage in cross-cultural outreach.
 We share the Gospel message.
 We love people.